JuliaQUBO/ToQUBO.jl/docs/src/examples/portfolio_optimization.md

 Portfolio optimization is a fundamental problem in quantitative finance, first formalized by Harry Markowitz in his Nobel Prize-winning work on Modern Portfolio Theory.

-!!! tip "Quantum Advantage in Finance"
+!!! tip "Finance and QUBO Models"
-    Financial optimization problems like portfolio selection are prime candidates for quantum computing applications.
-The quadratic nature of risk modeling (through covariance matrices) maps naturally to the QUBO formalism.
-Financial institutions are actively exploring quantum annealing and variational quantum algorithms for portfolio optimization, as these methods can potentially explore vast solution spaces more efficiently than classical approaches, especially for large portfolios with complex constraints.
+    Portfolio optimization is a common QUBO example because the quadratic risk term maps naturally to the formulation.
+Quantum and quantum-inspired methods are active areas of research here, but practical performance is still highly dependent on the specific solver and instance.

 In this example, we will be exploring an optimization model for asset distribution where the expected return is maximized while mitigating the financial risk.
 The following approach was inspired by a [JuMP tutorial](https://jump.dev/JuMP.jl/stable/tutorials/nonlinear/portfolio/), where monthly stock prices for three assets are provided, namely `IBM`, `WMT` and `SEHI`.